An improved setting for generalized functions: fine ultrafunctions: A model for ultrafunctions

 \section{A model for ultrafunctions}

 This section is devoted to prove Th. \ref{main} namely to the construction a space of fine ultrafunctions.
 The construction presented here is the simplest which we have been able to find.
 Nevertheless it is quite involved but we do not know if a substantially simpler one exists.
-The main difficulty relies in the fact that \textit{all} the properties of Def. \ref {A} need to be satisfied; in particular, properties Def. \ref{A}.\ref{22}, \ref{A}.\ref{1}, and \ref{A}.\ref{1} are quite difficult to be obtained simultaneously (see also Remark \ref{D}).
+The main difficulty relies in the fact that \textit{all} the properties of Def. \ref {A} need to be satisfied simultaneously; in particular, properties (\ref {lana}) and (\ref{loc}) are quite difficult to be obtained simultaneously

 Our model of fine ultrafunctions combines the theory of ultrafunctions with the techniques related to step functions.
 Roughly speaking we can say that, in this model, the fine ultrafunctions, as well as the standard continuous functions, can be well approximated by step functions and this fact is a cornerstone of our construction.